dtinth/redux-waitfor/README.md

   stagedDatabaseEntry: [Function] }
 ```

 We then enter the __digest cycle__.
-We send this object into each thunk.
+We send the above state into each thunk.

 Since `transcript` is available, the thunk injected it to and invokes the reducer.
-Meanwhile, since `interpretation` is not available yet at that time, the thunk returned itself.
+Meanwhile, the `interpretation` is not yet available at that digest cycle,
+therefore the thunk returned itself.

 This is the resulting state: